 Work that is too far from meeting the stated requirements may be returned to you ungraded/not accepted for credit.

-- Work may be graded on style as well -- following style and coding standards likewise helps to result in programs that are more readable, understandable, and maintainable over time.
-Discussions on style will be ongoing throughout the semester. - Because you will be learning good problem-solving practices in this course as well as programming syntax, you may also be graded on whether you are following these practices (following the design recipe, including required documentation and tests, etc.).
-A program that runs but omits these parts may lose substantial credit.
+Work may be graded on style as well -- following style and coding standards likewise helps to result in programs that are more readable, understandable, and maintainable over time.
+Discussions on style will be ongoing throughout the semester.

 Homework Assignments